 Paul’s goal is to reach out to people who are suffering from eating disorders and weight problems and help them with his own personal experiences.
-Paul understands that surgery alone is not the solution to turning one’s life around and has himself relied on counseling to help identify the reasons for his over eating so that he would be able to succeed with his weight loss.
+He understands that surgery alone is not the solution to turning one’s life around and has himself relied on counseling to help identify the reasons for his over eating so that he would be able to succeed with his weight loss.

 The surgery Paul needs would remove the loose skin in stages allowing him gain mobility and achieve his goals.
 A New York based doctor is willing to offer her services at no charge, but there are many related medical expenses such as transportation, hospital fees, medication and aftercare that he needs to raise money for.

 Visit Paul's website: http://pauljmason.weebly.com/